unbit/uwsgi-docs/Spooler.rst

 -1 (SPOOL_RETRY) something is temporarely wrong, the task will be retried at the next spooler iteration

-0 (SPOOL_IGNORE) ignore this task, if multiple languages are loaded in the instance all of the will fight for magaing the task.
+0 (SPOOL_IGNORE) ignore this task, if multiple languages are loaded in the instance all of them will fight for managing the task.
 This return values allows you to skip a task in specific languages.

 any other value will be mapped as -1 (retry)